ZijunChen-alun/Modeling-the-evolution-of-bacterial-reproductive-division-of-labor-in-non-group-based-scenarios/README.md

-# **Only division of labor emerges by modeling the Evolution of Bacteria in Groups without Inherent and Structured Boundaries**
+# **Only Division of Labor Emerges by Modeling the Evolution of Bacteria in Groups without Inherent and Structured Boundaries**

 This project simulates the evolutionary dynamics of bacterial populations using an agent-based computational model.
 The model is implemented in continuous time and designed to investigate the factors influencing bacterial survival, reproduction, and public goods production.
 It specifically explores whether the **Low Relatedness Hypothesis** can still drive the emergence of reproductive division of labor in groups without inherent and structured boundaries, such as bacterial populations.
 The model is adapted from prior studies (e.g., **Devlin et al., 2023**; **Takeuchi et al., 2019**).